cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 # Loop unrolling

-One of Mindcode's strongest optimizations tools is loop unrolling.
+One of Mindcode's strongest optimization tools is loop unrolling.
 When a loop is unrolled, instructions manipulating the loop control variable are eliminated, as well as jumps, potentially saving a lot of execution time.
 For a loop to be unrolled, the following conditions must be met:

 * Mindcode must be able to determine the number of iterations.
 * Only one loop control variable is used.